Probesys/bileto/docs/developers/roles.md

 A permission is given for a specific type of role.

 The admin permissions are completely separated from the other.
-The permissions of the operational and user roles can overlap though.
+The permissions of the agent and user roles can overlap though.
 In this case, you must add the permission in both groups.

 Please see below to learn the syntax of the permissions.